jonnyhoeven/justme.dev/blog/logseq.md

 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

 Logseq is more than just a note-taking app.
-It is a comprehensive tool that can be used for project management, research, article writing, and presentation preparation.
+A comprehensive tool that can be used for project management, research, article writing, and presentation preparation.
 It has been a daily driver for many users, including myself, for the last two months, proving its reliability and efficiency.